AdobeDocs/experience-manager-64.sv-SE/help/sites-developing/sap-commerce-cloud.md

        }
       ```

-* Katalogkonfigurationen i AEM känner igen katalogversionerna **Staged** och **Online** .
+* The catalog configuration in AEM recognizes **Staged** and **Online** catalog versions.

-* För att kunna synkronisera produkter mellan katalogversioner måste man (ta bort) aktivera motsvarande AEM-sida (a, c)
+* Syncing products between catalog versions will require a (de-)activation of the corresponding AEM page (a, c)

-   * Om du vill lägga till en produkt i en **katalogversion online** måste du aktivera produktens sida.
+   * Adding a product to an **Online** catalog version requires activation of the product&#39;s page.
-   * Borttagning av en produkt kräver inaktivering.
+   * Removing a product requires deactivation.

-* Aktivera en sida i AEM (c) kräver en kontroll (b) och är bara möjligt om
+* Activating a page in AEM (c) requires a check (b) and is only possible if

-   * Produkten finns i en **katalogversion online** för produktsidor.
+   * The product is in an **Online** catalog version for product pages.
-   * De produkter som det hänvisas till finns i en **katalogversion online** för andra sidor (t.ex. kampanjsidor).
+   * The referenced products are available in an **Online** catalog version for other pages (e.g. campaign pages).

 * Aktiverade produktsidor måste ha tillgång till produktdatans **onlineversion** (d).

-* AEM-publiceringsinstansen kräver tillgång till hybris för hämtning av produktdata och personaliserade data (d).
+* The AEM publish instance requires access to hybris for the retrieval of product and personalized data (d).

 ### Arkitektur {#architecture}

-#### Arkitektur för produkt och varianter {#architecture-of-product-and-variants}
+#### Architecture of Product and Variants {#architecture-of-product-and-variants}

-En och samma produkt kan ha flera variationer. den kan till exempel variera beroende på färg och/eller storlek.
-En produkt måste definiera vilka egenskaper som driver variationen. vi kallar dessa *variantaxlar*.
+A single product can have multiple variations; for instance, it might vary by color and/or size.
+A product must define which properties drive variation; we term these *variant axes*.

-Alla egenskaper är dock inte olika axlar.
-Variationer kan också påverka andra egenskaper.
-Priset kan till exempel vara beroende av storleken.
-Dessa egenskaper kan inte väljas av kunden och betraktas därför inte som olika axlar.
+However, not all properties are variant axes.
+Variations can also affect other properties; for example, the price might be dependant on size.
+These properties cannot be selected by the shopper and therefore are not considered variant axes.

-Varje produkt och/eller variant representeras av en resurs och mappar därför 1:1 till en databasnod.
-Det är en extra konsekvens att en specifik produkt och/eller variant kan identifieras unikt genom sin sökväg.
+Each product and/or variant is represented by a resource, and therefore maps 1:1 to a repository node.
+It is a corollary that a specific product and/or variant can be uniquely identified by its path.

-Produkt-/variantresursen innehåller inte alltid den faktiska produktinformationen.
-Det kan vara en representation av data som faktiskt finns i ett annat system (t.ex. hybris).
-Produktbeskrivningar, priser osv. lagras inte i AEM, utan hämtas i realtid från eCommerce-motorn.
+The product/variant resource does not always hold the actual product dataIt might be a representation of data actually held on another system (such as hybris).
+Produktbeskrivningar, priser osv. lagras inte i AEM utan hämtas i realtid från eCommerce-motorn.

 Alla produktresurser kan representeras av en `Product API`.
 De flesta anrop i produkt-API:t är variationsspecifika (även om variationer kan ärva delade värden från ett överordnat element), men det finns också anrop som listar variantuppsättningen ( `getVariantAxes()`, `getVariants()`osv.).